How to Check Your CPU Temperature

 What's a Safe CPU Temperature?

 When the CPU is idle but inside of the operating system (at the desktop), a great temperature is anything under or around 50C.
 Under higher loads, such as when playing a game, rendering a video, or other intensive tasks, your CPU consumes more power and, thus, runs at a higher temperature.
-This 'load temperature' is more important than idle temperatures (assuming idle temps are fine), so you'll want to periodically monitor your CPU temperature under load to ensure it's adequately cooled.
+This 'load temperature' is more important than idle temperatures (assuming idle temps are fine), so you'll want to periodically check your CPU temperature under load to ensure it's adequately cooled.

-Additionally, certain newer chips are designed to run at much higher temperatures, so it's important to double-check the specification for your processor.
+Additionally, certain newer chips are designed to run at much higher temperatures, so it's important to double-check the specifications for your processor.
 For instance, AMD's Ryzen 5000 processors are designed to operate at up to 95C with a stock air cooler, while the Ryzen 7000 series is also designed to run at 95C even with a watercooler (notably, some models, like the Ryzen 9 7950X3D chips, have a lower 89C threshold - be sure to check).

 Meanwhile, Intel's highest-end Core i9 12th-Gen Alder Lake, 13th-Gen Raptor Lake, and 14th-Gen Raptor Lake Refresh processors can run up to 100C during normal operation.
 These temperatures are within spec and expected for these specific processors.

 The TJ Max varies by chip, but most monitoring software lists the value, or you can check the chip's specifications on the manufacturer's page.
-Here's an example of the listing on the Core i9-14900K spec page:

 For older chips, you have some wiggle room to creep past 80C, but anything above 95C is typically critical.
 At this point, some CPUs will begin throttling, meaning the chip will reduce its clock speed and slow down to ensure it doesn't overheat, and your PC may turn off.